turingschool/mod-0-curriculum/session1/index.md

 Mod 0 is less about code or solving difficult problems and more about developing and learning tools, procedures, systems, and  learning behaviors/processes.
 For some of you, the technical content will be brand new.
 For others, it will be review.

-At the end of Session 4, you'll take a technical assessment that will showcase a subset skills you learn during Mod 0.
+At the end of Session 4, you'll take a technical assessment that will showcase a subset skills you learned during Mod 0.
 The assessment will be performance-based rather than multiple choice.
 The assessment instructions will include a checklist of what we're looking for to know that you've practiced and mastered the material.

 ### Being Turing Ready